The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Elderly residents in nursing homes are particularly vulnerable to serious infections that can lead to sepsis.
 Several factors increase their risk, making infection prevention and early medical attention crucial.

-• Malnutrition and Dehydration – Without proper nutrition, the body’s ability to fight infections declines.
+- Malnutrition – Without proper nutrition, the body’s ability to fight infections declines.

 Common Causes of Sepsis in Nursing Homes